0xWithdrawers/docs.hackthechain.xyz/content/docs/exercise_validation_security.md

 ## How Exercise Validation Works

 When you deploy a contract and click the "Check Exploit" button, our platform executes a validation script to determine if your exploit was successful.
-This validation happens entirely in your browser through the following process:

-1. The platform retrieves the `validationMethod` associated with the exercise
-2. It creates a context object containing your deployed contract address, wallet information, and `ethers.js` library
-3. It executes the validation code against your deployed contract
-4. Based on the results, it determines if you've successfully solved the exercise

-## Security Considerations: Community-Submitted Exercises

-### Important Warning: Potential JavaScript Injection Risk

-Community-submitted exercises include custom validation code that runs in your browser when you click "Check Exploit." **This validation code is arbitrary JavaScript that executes in your browser context.**

-### Risk of Stored XSS

-The validation method is stored on our server and runs in your browser.
-For unverified exercises, this presents a **potential Stored XSS (Cross-Site Scripting) risk**, as a malicious exercise creator could include harmful JavaScript code in their validation method.

-### Verification Status
+The entire check is performed server-side.

+## Exercise Status Levels

-All exercises on the platform have one of three statuses:
+All exercises on the platform have one of three status levels:

+1. **Private** - Newly created or modified exercises that are only visible to their creator as well as users with the link.
-1. **Verified** Exercises reviewed by our team and considered safe
+2. **Verified** - Exercises reviewed and approved by our administration team.
-2. **Pending Verification** Exercises submitted by community members awaiting review
-3. **Unverified** Exercises that have not been submitted for verification
+3. **Public** - Verified exercises that have been made available to all users.

+## Security Considerations

+### Verification Process

+Our team employs a rigorous verification process:

+1. **Submission** - Exercise creators can request verification through the platform
+2. **Review** - Our administrators review both the vulnerable contract and validation code
+3. **Approval/Rejection** - Exercises are either approved (status changed to "verified") or rejected
+4. **Publication** - Verified exercises may be further promoted to "public" status for broader visibility

+## Verification Requests

+### For Exercise Creators

+When you create or modify an exercise:

+1. Your exercise starts with a "private" status
+2. You can request verification by:
+   - Editing your exercise
+   - Going to the "Publication" tab
+   - Checking "Request verification" or "Request publication"
+   - Adding a note for administrators (optional but recommended)
+   - Submitting your changes

 ## Warning Banner for Unverified Exercises

-When viewing an unverified exercise, you'll see a prominent warning banner with the following information:
+When working with unverified exercises, you'll see a prominent warning banner:

 ```
 This exercise has not been verified by the platform administrators.

-The "Check Exploit" button runs JavaScript code submitted by the exercise creator that could potentially access your wallet information or perform unwanted actions.

-Only run "Check Exploit" if you trust the exercise creator or have reviewed the code.
 ```

-## Best Practices for Users

-To protect yourself when using the platform:

-1. **Prioritize verified exercises** that have been reviewed by our team
-2. For unverified exercises:
-   - Check the creator's reputation and history
-   - Review the validation code before running "Check Exploit" (expanded in Debug Information)
-   - Consider deploying to a separate wallet with minimal funds if unsure
-   - Never interact with suspicious exercises using your main wallet
-3. **Report suspicious exercises** to our team immediately

-## Viewing Validation Code

-For transparency, all unverified exercises display their validation code in the "View Validation Code" section:

-1. Scroll to the bottom of the exercise page
-2. Expand the "View Validation Code" section
-3. Review the JavaScript code that will execute when you click "Check Exploit"

-## Verification Process

-Our team reviews community-submitted exercises through the following process:

-1. **Code Review**: We analyze both the contract code and validation code
-2. **Security Testing**: We test for potential XSS and other security vulnerabilities
-3. **Functionality Testing**: We verify that the exercise works as intended

 ## For Exercise Creators

-If you're creating exercises for the platform:
+When creating exercises for the platform:

 1. Write clear, concise validation code that only performs necessary checks
-2. Avoid accessing sensitive user information beyond what's needed for validation
-3. Submit your exercise for verification to help build trust
+2. Provide detailed explanations in your verification request notes
+3. Be prepared to make adjustments based on administrator feedback
 4. Document your validation approach in the exercise description

-## Conclusion

-Our platform balances educational value with security.
-While we implement safeguards and encourage exercise verification, users should remain vigilant when interacting with community-submitted content.

-The risk of executing arbitrary JavaScript when validating unverified exercises is an accepted trade-off for the educational benefits of our platform, but one that requires user awareness and caution.

-Remember: **Only run "Check Exploit" on unverified exercises if you trust the creator or have reviewed the validation code yourself.**